cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

-When an association between two classes has been added to the profile but the target end of the association has not been included in the profile definition for that relationship, the Real-Time Preview renders the associationin **red** between the two classes.
+When an association between two classes has been added to the profile but the target end of the association has not been included in the profile definition for that relationship, the Profile Real-Time Preview renders the association in **red** between the two classes.
 In this example, a red association runs from `Measurement` to `PowerSystemResource`.

 Note that this error looks visually similar to Issue 2, but its cause is